hakanolgun/notes-from-books/Software/namaste_javascript.md

 Block is a place which between curly braces.

-Shadowing is when more than one variables with the same name exist, the inner scoped variables shadows and hides the outer scoped variable. so you cannot access the outer scoped variable once inner scope variable declared.
+Shadowing is when more than one variables with the same name exist, the inner scoped variables shadows and hides the outer scoped variable.
+So you cannot access the outer scoped variable once inner scope variable declared.

-# Closures
+## Closures

 Function along with its lexical environment(scope) forms a closure.